-(a) Watertown has developed agency-wide policies (DIR #2216, DIR #2112, DIR #2012, Personnel Manual #406A, Personnel Procedure #407) that prohibit the hiring or promotion of employees and contracted workers, as well as the use of volunteers, who have engaged in sexual abuse, been convicted of engaging or attempting to engage in a sexual activity with offenders, or been civilly or administratively adjudicated to have engaged in a sexual activity with offenders while in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution.
+- (a) The DOCCS has developed agency-wide policies (DIR #2216, DIR #2112, DIR #2012, Personnel Manual #406A, Personnel Procedure #407) that prohibit the hiring or promotion of employees and contracted workers, as well as the use of volunteers, who have engaged in sexual abuse, been convicted of engaging or attempting to engage in a sexual activity with offenders, or been civilly or administratively adjudicated to have engaged in a sexual activity with offenders while in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution.
 The agency also has policies that stipulate prior to all hiring and promotional decisions of employees and contract workers, any incidents of sexual harassment will be considered.
-Prior to hiring any new employee or contract worker at the facility level, Watertown Human Resource staff ensure that criminal background checks have been conducted on the prospective employee.
-As well, as required by policy, Human Resource staff ensure that all previous institutions of employment are contacted in order to determine if candidates have any previously substantiated claims of sexual abuse or resigned during a pending investigation of such claims.
-Conversely, policy also requires that Watertown cooperate with other correctional and law enforcement agencies to ensure that accurate information regarding PREA related employment laws are effectively shared between agencies.
+Prior to hiring any new employee or contract worker at the facility level, FCF Human Resource staff ensure that criminal background checks have been conducted on the prospective employee.
+As well, as required by policy.
+Human Resource staff ensure that all previous institutions of employment are contacted in order to determine if candidates have any previously substantiated claims of sexual abuse or resigned during a pending investigation of such claims.
+Conversely, policy also requires that the FCF cooperate with other correctional and law enforcement agencies to ensure that accurate information regarding PREA related employment laws are effectively shared between agencies. - (b) DOCCS policy (Personnel Procedure #407) requires the facility to consider any incidents of sexual harassment in determining whether to hire/promote anyone who may have contact with inmates.
+Likewise, in speaking with the FCF Human Resource representative, agency policy requires Human Resource staff to also verify contractor employment history. - (c) Before hiring new employees, policy (DIR #2216) requires the agency to perform a criminal background records check.
+Policy (Personnel Procedure Manual #406A) also requires the agency to conduct checks with previous employers for any applicant previously employed by a correctional facility.
+In the past 12 months, the FCF has received a total of 67 newly hired employees.
+Of those, 22 were hired at FCF, and thus the FCF was responsible for, and did perform, criminal background checks on all twenty-two of those prospective employees.
+The remaining 45 employees were hired at the agency level.
+During the on-site audit, FCF Human Resources staff provided evidence of criminal background checks being performed for three randomly selected, newly hired correctional staff.